Under fire from Congress, FDA chief says baby formula shortage will improve soon - NewsBreak

 FDA wants more funding

-The legislation doesn’t have a path forward in the U.S. Senate amid Republican opposition.
+The legislation doesn’t currently have a path forward in the U.S. Senate amid Republican opposition.

 The FDA has broad responsibilities to ensure that most food and pharmaceuticals sold throughout the country are safe.
 The list of products the agency must keep track of includes food (except meat from livestock, poultry and some egg products), vaccines, medical devices, veterinary drugs, cosmetics, dietary supplements and tobacco products.